Loading ...

 Players get one point for getting the ball through the uprights and a goal for getting the ball past the goalie.
 One goal is worth three points.

-Here's my assessment of hurling relative to sports that Americans will be more familiar with:
+Here's my assessment of hurling relative to sports that Americans would be more familiar with:

 Why Hurling is a Bit like Baseball